These decadent coconut clusters are made with unsweetened coconut flakes and dark chocolate. They're ready in less than 30 minutes!

 - If you don't mind the slight bitterness of extra-dark chocolate, or if you use sweeter chocolate, you might not need to add a sweetener at all.
 When I make this recipe with 70% cacao chocolate, I don't add a sweetener.

-- You can keep the leftovers in an airtight container at room temperature for up to four days.
-For longer storage and up to a week, refrigerate them in an airtight container.
+- You can keep these clusters in an airtight container at room temperature (up to 70°F) for up to four days.
+For longer storage and up to a week, or if your house is very warm, refrigerate them in an airtight container.
 You can also freeze these clusters in a single layer in a freezer bag for up to three months.

 Nutrition per Serving